 Both the disorders have their own unique symptoms along with some prominent common ones.

 And to make things worse, they both amplify each other.
+But can anxiety cause psychosis?
 The signs are often ignored as just effects of addiction that will go away once a person is out of rehab.
 But that’s not how it works.
 People with addiction often develop severe anxiety, depression, psychosis, and paranoia.